hatsumatsu/hm-attachments/readme.md

 ### Settings

 Use the `hm-attachments/settings` filter inside your `functions.php`.
-Right now there is only one settings for the supported post types.
-Put the fo
+Right now there is only the option top set the supported post types.

 `````
 function hm_attachments_settings( $settings ) {